shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-025 | laidback beat with feelfx sounds ("Lowflyer") 026 | experiments in striating simple percussion beats ("Wringing out the Metal") 027 | lofi random amen cutup over synths in waves ("A Graphing Calculator Dies in Dreamtime")
+025 | laidback beat with feelfx sounds ("Lowflyer") 026 | experiments in striating simple percussion beats ("Wringing out the Metal") 027 | lofi random amen cutup over synths in waves ("A Graphing Calculator Dies in Dreamtime") 028 | random bass hits using jux', with a glitchy 'closer' beat ("Six Inch Nails")